phonosync/templateproject/README.md

 * Evaluation decision log

 See section `Quarto Setup and Usage` for instructions on how to build and serve the documentation website from the indvidual reports using Quarto.

-Simple Markdown-Templates are provided as an alternative in `docs/md-templates` - remove if not needed.

 ## Python Environment Setup and Management
 **Install** conda environment: